Emperor Magus Caligula

-Emperor Magus Caligula (born Magnus "Masse" Broberg, 23 May 1973) is a Swedish extreme metal musician best known as the former vocalist, bassist and lyricist of Swedish black metal band Dark Funeral, performing for the band between 1995 and 2010.
+Emperor Magus Caligula (born Magnus Carl "Masse" Broberg, 23 May 1973) is a Swedish extreme metal musician best known as the former vocalist, bassist and lyricist of Swedish black metal band Dark Funeral, performing for the band between 1995 and 2010.
 He has also been the vocalist of death metal bands Demonoid, replacing Christofer Johnsson, and Sanctification.
-He was the original vocalist for Hypocrisy and has featured in other extreme metal bands including Dominion-Caligula (with former Dark Funeral secondary guitarist Dominion) and God Among Insects.
+He was the original vocalist for Hypocrisy and has featured in other extreme metal bands including Dominion-Caligula (with former Dark Funeral guitarist Dominion) and God Among Insects.
 He has also performed backing vocals for the Swedish black metal band Sportlov.

-In July 2011, Witchery announced Caligula was joining the band, replacing Legion until 2016.
+In July 2011, Witchery announced Caligula was joining the band, replacing Legion.
+In 2016, he departed Witchery due to hearing issues.